 Some questions to help you choose are . . .

-"Which are the Most Popular Musical Instrument Categories?
+"What are some of the Most Popular Musical Instruments?

 "How Will You Use Your Instrument?"